-- It is the students responsibility to only take courses within their degree plan.
+- It is the student's responsibility to take courses only within their degree plan.
 Courses outside of their degree plan will not be paid by the Veterans Administration. - No benefits will be paid for XF,V or W grades. - No benefits will be paid for repeated courses that were successfully completed as transfer work or previously through the university. - Spouses of active duty servicemen do not qualify to receive Yellow Ribbon funding or the housing allowance. - Saint Martin's University does not offer tuition waivers for dependents of deceased or 100% disabled veterans.